Table of Contents

 In simple terms, marketing is how you get the word out to your customers about your product.
 Without it, even a product as successful as the iPhone wouldn’t reach the hands of users.
+According to the U.S. Bureau of Labor Statistics, 20% of independent small businesses close within two years of operation.
+To overcome this block, your products or services must have a unique proposition and be creative enough to pitch the product correctly.

-Major brands and businesses with fat pockets hog most of the screen time and advertising real estate, leaving little for small businesses.
-So how can you get your business noticed in this hyper-competitive space?
+So, how can you get your business noticed in this hyper-competitive space?
 Continue reading for some great small business marketing ideas!

 Why do small businesses need to get creative with marketing?

-According to Deloitte, in 2022, businesses averaged 8.7% of overall company revenue to marketing.
+According to Deloitte, businesses averaged 8.7% of overall company revenue to marketing.
 Marketing experts advise 2-3% of revenue allocation for marketing to startups and small businesses.
 Some even go as far as to suggest 20%, especially when the company is in a highly competitive industry.

 However, not all businesses can shell out double-digit numbers out of their revenue to marketing.
 It becomes imperative to squeeze as much value as possible from low-cost and free marketing methods before putting money into it.